JieyuWu/ToyotaMod/Hyundai-Kia-Genesis.md

 --- | --- | ---
 Smart Cruise Control | SCC | A fancy way to say ACC.

-# openpilot Capabilities
+# Capabilities

-openpilot currently only controls steering on these models.
+## Lateral Control

+Control over the steering wheel.

+## Longitudinal Control

+Control over the gas and brakes.

 Longitudinal control is provided by the stock system that came with the car.